SashaBoguraev/BenchMARL/README.md

 `IdiolectEvo/VectorizedMultiAgentSimulator/vmas/scenarios/mpe/simple_reference_mem_buffer`

 In this scenario, agents are provided a memory buffer of five times the size of an episode.
 This memory buffer gets progressively filled by the most recent observations, such that it always consists of the most recent `5*E` observations (where `E = Episode Length`).
 Using soft-attention, an agents current observation attends to all observations in the memory buffer, and a weighted memory vector is created, weighted by dot-product similarity to the current observation.
 This weighted memory vector is then appended to the observation as input to the policy network.
+This attention mechanism is implemented in `World.weight_mem` of `VectorizedMultiAgentSimulator/vmas/simulator/core.py`.

 ### Idiolect Population (Noise + Memory Regimen)